 The Nagios Open Source monitoring system is a host/service monitor that operates under Linux.
 The Nagios daemon runs periodic inspections of servers and services you request by means of external add-ons which bring back status data to Nagios.
 When issues are detected, the Nagios can send notifications to administrative contacts in a variety of ways such as email, instant messaging, or Short Message Service.
 Current status information, archival records, and analysis reports can be accessed using a web browser.

-Key features of the Nagios monitor include:
+Key features of Nagios are:

-Type of information you can graph using MRTG include:
+Data you can depict using MRTG include:

 - Throughput in bits or bytes per second

-- Connection rate in connections per second
+- Connection rate in connections/sec

-- Number of simultaneous sessions
+- Number of concurrent sessions

-Contact Progent for Network Monitoring Consulting
+Ask Progent for Network Monitoring Consulting

 Progent's Microsoft, Cisco, and Applications Consulting Expertise